 What is Marion Ross's Net Worth?

 Marion Ross is an American actress who has a net worth of $10 million.
 Marion Ross was best known for her role as Marion Cunningham on the ABC television sitcom, "Happy Days," on which she played Marion Cunningham.
-She has also played recurring or guest-starring roles on such shows as "The Drew Carey Show", "That '70s Show", "Gilmore Girls", "Nurse Jackie", and "Grey's Anatomy".
+She has also played recurring or guest-starring roles on such shows as "The Drew Carey Show," "That '70s Show", "Gilmore Girls," "Nurse Jackie," and "Grey's Anatomy."

 Early Life

 Ross was born on October 25, 1928 in Watertown, Minnesota.
 She was born to parents Gordon and Ellen Ross, who were originally from Saskatchewan, Canada.
 Throughout her childhood, her family moved several times before settling in Albert Lea, Minnesota.
 At the age of 13, Ross changed the spelling of her name from Marian to Marion, as she already aspired to be famous and thought such a spelling would look more attractive on a marquee.
 For her junior year of high school, she moved to Minneapolis to study drama at the MacPhail Center for Music while also attending Southwest High School.
-For the final year of high school, her family moved to San Diego, California and she enrolled at Point Loma High School.
+For the final year of high school, her family moved to San Diego, California, and she enrolled at Point Loma High School.
 After finishing high school, she attended San Diego State University, from where she received a bachelor's degree.

 Career

 In 1953, Ross made her film debut in "Forever Female" starring Ginger Rogers and William Holden.
 In the years that followed, she worked steadily and appeared in films like "The Glenn Miller Story," "Sabrina," "Lust for Life," "Some Came Running," and "Operation Petticoat," among others.
-She also appeared in a number of television series.
-She played an Irish maid on the series "Life with Father" for two years beginning in 1953.
+She has also appeared in a number of television series.
+She played an Irish maid in the series "Life with Father" for two years beginning in 1953.
 She also appeared on "Mickey Spillane's Mike Hammer" and "The Donna Reed Show."

 Throughout the latter half of the 1950s, Ross appeared in "The George Burns and Gracie Allen Show," "The Millionaire," "Steve Canyon," "Perry Mason," "The Outer Limits," and "The Eleventh Hour," among many others.
 In 1961, she landed the role of the main character's daughter in "Mrs. G Goes to College" and also starred in the film "Rawhide."
 Ross's career slowed down a bit for much of the 1960s.